OpenstackForkedProjects/openstack-tutorial/tutorial/neutron.rst

     interface_driver = neutron.agent.linux.interface.OVSInterfaceDriver
     dhcp_driver = neutron.agent.linux.dhcp.Dnsmasq
     use_namespaces = True
+    dnsmasq_config_file = /etc/neutron/dnsmasq-neutron.conf
     dnsmasq_dns_servers = 130.60.128.3,130.60.64.51

+Create the ``/etc/neutron/dnsmasq-neutron.conf`` file and insert:
+``dhcp-option-force=26,1450``
+This option is needed because overlay networks such as gre or vxlan increase overhead and decrease space available for the payload of user data.
+So without knowledge of the virtual network infrastructure VM tend to send 1500 bytes MTU.
+The option above brings down the size to a reasonable value.

 The metadata agent works as the `nova-metadata-api` daemon we have seen while configuring `nova-network`.
 It basically works as a